Peter Turner (writer and photographer): Life and work

 He began working at SLR magazine where he learned the journalist's trade and encountered Creative Camera.
 In 1969, following the departure of founding editor Bill Jay, Turner became assistant editor to Creative Cameras founder and publisher, Colin Osman.
 David Brittain, writing in Afterimage Journal, said "Over the next nine years Creative Camera became a pillar of the support structure for photography in the United Kingdom and a byword for good taste".
 He left Creative Camera in 1978 to set up with his partner, Heather Forbes, the short-lived photographic publisher Travelling Light in 1980 in Putney.
 Its publications included the first edition of Chris Steele-Perkins' The Teds.
 In 1986, with Travelling Light in financial difficulties, Turner returned to Creative Camera as editor, welcoming colour photography ("by championing younger documentarists such as Paul Graham, Martin Parr, Paul Seawright, Anna Fox, and emerging transcendental formalists including Peter Fraser") and tolerating the photographic work of "fine artists".

 Turner curated photography exhibitions for the Arts Council of Great Britain, the Barbican Art Gallery, London (notably American Images: Photography 1945 to 1980 in 1985, with John Benton-Harris)Turner, Peter (1985).
 "American images : photography 1945-1980" and the Museum of Modern Art, Oxford.
 He edited a number of photography books and his own photography was exhibited in the Side Gallery in Newcastle.

 In 1991, Turner left Creative Camera and Britain, moving with Forbes to New Zealand.
 He taught at the Wellington School of DesignThe Wellington School of Design is a predecessor of the College of Creative Arts within Massey University.
 "Merger with Wellington Polytechnic", Massey University.
 Retrieved 27 January 2014. and wrote for The New Zealand Journal of Photography.After suffering from multiple sclerosis, he died in Wellington on 1 August 2005.

+Legacy

 Paul Hill writes that Turner "will always be remembered for the 'creative years' of Creative Camera".

 In 2008 the School of Fine Arts at the College of Creative Arts, Massey University, Wellington, New Zealand established the annual Peter Turner Memorial Lecture and Peter Turner Memorial Scholarship in memory of Turner.
 The lecture "brings an internationally significant photographic historian, theorist or artist to Wellington to deliver the lecture".
 The scholarship is "awarded once each year to an exceptional candidate wishing to advance their photographic work through a period of postgraduate study".